vdemedes/mongorito/Readme.md

 }
 ```

-Mongorito models can also be defined old-fashioned Backbone way:
+Mongoritwo models can also be defined old-fashioned Backbone way:

 ```js
 const Post = Model.extend({